 We review the accommodation allowance annually to ensure we are aligned with market rates.
 At the present time we believe there may be sometimes when the accommodation allowance is lower than a room rate that is available, but we feel that these times average out against the times that room rates are below the allowance.
-The accommodation allowance was last reviewed in July 2016.
+The accommodation allowance is reviewed annually.

 Why are courses not NZQA recognised?